Dart120/Dart120/README.md

 # Open Source Contributions:
 * GameBoyDoctor - [Doctor](https://github.com/robert/gameboy-doctor/commit/c4845ba45e7155f4490ab03e642a7a8d652fab9a):  [Python]

-> Removed unecessary unzipping of truth files if they were used previously
+> Removed unnecessary unzipping of truth files if they were used previously

 ### BSc Dissertation/Project:

-* SYCL Based Parallelisation of HPCCG - [SYSCL-HPCCG](https://github.com/Dart120/HPCCG-SYCL/tree/modified):  [C++, SYCL, OpenMP]
+* SYCL Based Parallelisation of HPCCG - [SYCL-HPCCG](https://github.com/Dart120/HPCCG-SYCL/tree/modified):  [C++, SYCL, OpenMP]

-  > I'm porting this High Performance Computing benchmark to SYCL, a heterogenous parallel programming model.
-This is to increase its portablility.
-I will then compare my implementation to others to see if the gains in portablility are offset by losses in performance.
+  > I'm porting this High-Performance Computing benchmark to SYCL, a heterogenous parallel programming model.
+This is to increase its portability.
+I will then compare my implementation to others to see if the gains in portability are offset by losses in performance.
 The SYCL CPU application is already done.
 Check it out!

 # Personal Projects I'm proud of: